tyyoonlab-snu/PPI-Landscape-2025/README.md

 In the manuscript, this tool was used to quantify fluorescent spots and verify that **TNF-α bound to Adalimumab and its variants existed in the expected trimeric state**, providing the experimental ground truth for downstream interpretation.
 The tool itself is general-purpose and can be applied to any single-molecule fluorescence experiment requiring spot detection and oligomeric-state classification.

-### Tool 2 — Python ML-Guided Library Navigation Pipeline (`python_pipeline/`)
+### Tool 2 — Python Library Landscape Analysis Pipeline (`python_pipeline/`)

+A Python pipeline that turns tabular variant measurements into the fitness landscapes reported in the manuscript, and navigates them.

+The pipeline has three outputs:

+1. **A topology-preserving 2D landscape.** Combinatorial variants are encoded by position-specific physicochemical properties and projected with densMAP (UMAP).
+2. **Topographical regions of that landscape.** Local fitness statistics computed over each variant's nearest neighbours are used to delineate peak clusters, rugged interfaces and broad valleys, and continuous surfaces are rendered for visualization.
-A Python pipeline that uses experimental measurements of **single and double mutants** to train an additive Ridge regression model.
-The model learns the contribution (weight) of each single–amino-acid substitution from this low-order data alone, and is then used to predict the fitness of the full combinatorial library *in silico*.
+3. **ML-guided recovery of top variants.** An additive Ridge regression model is trained on **single and double mutants only**, learning the contribution (weight) of each single–amino-acid substitution from this low-order data alone, and is then used to predict the fitness of the full combinatorial library *in silico*.

-The key result enabled by this tool is that **global top-tier variants can be recovered by screening only a drastically reduced subset of the combinatorial library**, rather than exhaustively measuring every combination.
-The pipeline also projects the combinatorial sequence space onto a topology-preserving 2D landscape via densMAP (UMAP) and categorizes variants by KMeans clustering to visualize the fitness landscape.
+The key result enabled by (3) is that **global top-tier variants can be recovered by screening only a drastically reduced subset of the combinatorial library**, rather than exhaustively measuring every combination.

 This tool takes a tabular CSV/Excel file of variant measurements as input — its measurements need not have been produced by Tool 1.